gathering/gondul/INSTALLING.rst

 - DHCP log tailer (this is easy to fix, just need to copy ping/snmp basically)
-- Varnish
-- Bootstrapping the database
 - Distribution of configuration (config is being re-implemented)
 - Various test-cases (They are already there, just need to be fiddled with)
-- Graphite / Grafana.
+- Grafana.
 Most likely, this will be an external "optional dependency"